-This would happen, for instance, when a child is all the time being unfairly blamed for everything, or told they are stupid and made to feel unhappy.
+This would happen, for example, when a child is being unfairly blamed for everything all the time; or told they are stupid and made to feel unhappy.

-An example of sexual abuse would be where a child has been forced to take part in sexual activities or in the taking of rude photos.
+An example of sexual abuse would be where a child is forced to take part in sexual activities; or in taking rude photos.

 This is when a child is not being looked after properly; for example, not getting enough to eat, or being left alone in dangerous situations.